CAMeL-Lab/TOIA-2.0/README.md

     OPENAI_API_KEY=

 1. Set the password
-2. Place the gcloud credential files to their respective directory (see above).
+2. Place the gcloud credential files to their respective directories (see above).
 3. Set the value for `OPENAI_API_KEY `

 ### `.env` in interface